KChen-lab/Texomer/README.md

 ============
 Please download and copy the distribution to your specific location.
 For example, the downloaded distribuition is DACRE_scan.tar.gz.
 	Type 'tar zxvf DACRE_scan.tar.gz'
-Then, run DACRE_scan.py in DACRE_scan folder.
+Then, run DACRE-scan.py in DACRE folder.

 Usage
 =====